team-cymru/network-security-templates/UTRS-Peering-Guide/Mikrotik.md

 Generally the IP used in item 2 above should be a loopback address on your router.
 That way if you are multi-homed that loopback prefix should continue to be reachable no-matter if you have an outage on one of your provider links.

-In the examples below we will use several IP addresses to
+In the examples below we will use several identifiers (IP's and ASN) to represent the network elements.
+These values are for the EXAMPLES ONLY.
+You **WILL** need to change them to match the real world.

+Customer ASN: 65534
+Customer IP Range:  203.0.113.0/24
+Loopback:  203.0.113.1/32
+Victim IP:  203.0.113.254/32

+Team Cymru (these are examples, see your email for real values) UTRS ASN: 64512
+UTRS-Server-1 IP:  198.51.100.1
+UTRS-Server-2 IP:  198.51.100.200

 #### RouterOS 6.x